 Use a help point to contact staff for information and assistance, or in an emergency.

-All taxis have a middle level step to make it easier for you to get in and out with a buggy.
+All taxis have an intermediate step and a ramp to make it easier for you to get in and out with a buggy.
 Please ask your driver if you need this.

 Buggies are welcome on board all MBNA Thames Clippers River Bus services.